 4) Equipment (Unit Cost over \$5,000)

 • Each requested equipment item must be >\$5,000 and explain in budget justification.
+A quote may be requested during the pre-funding period prior to the issuance of an award.
+Not allowed for the CBCRP Policy Initiative.

 5) Travel